Pre-Merge Proof-of-Stake Landscape

 Illustration 3: TVL of selected PoS chains

 Table 1 below provides an overview of key metrics for the whole basket of highlighted protocols, ranging from monetary policy, revenue, and decentralization metrics.
-The rather high staking yields of Polkadot, Near, and Cosmos have to be seen in connection to the inflationary monetary policies of these chains, as paying staking yields from newly created coins creates inflation.
+The rather high staking rewards of Polkadot, Near, and Cosmos have to be seen in connection to the inflationary monetary policies of these chains, as paying staking rewards from newly created coins creates inflation.

 Transaction numbers and transaction fees driven by blockspace demand are a reliable sign of a robust and expanding network.
 On a smart contract platform, the cumulated transaction fees and network revenue are therefore directly correlated.
 The Price-to-Sales (P/S) ratio used in TradFi allows for a quantitative assessment of the network activity with regard to the market cap, yet it should be assessed in an isolated way for crypto to derive conclusions based on a comparative analysis.